cython/cython/docs/src/userguide/faq.rst

 How do I assign to a global variable?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You need to declare the variable to be global (see above) before trying to assign to it.
+**Answer**: You need to declare the variable to be global (see above) before trying to assign to it.
 Often this occurs when one has code like

 ::